yhur/my-node-container/README.md

+Do you create the docker container for every nodejs or similar projects like react, loopback and so on?
+And even every test step during the development?

+What about a container image with which you can kick off your nodejs project as the docker container by just pointing to the folder?

 # my-node-container

-This is the Dockerfile project to build a nodejs container which can be used mainly during development stage.
+This is the Dockerfile project to build a nodejs container which can be used mainly during development stage for the above cases.

 ## Usage